October 7, 2021 — Energy Efficiency in States and Beyond

 Bipartisan coalition of state attorneys general oppose seismic testing in the Atlantic; State Impact Center Executive Director David J. Hayes outlines key issues of 2019; and more.

 December 13, 2018 — Climate Change and the Law

 New Jersey Attorney General Gurbir Grewal launches new Environmental Enforcement and Environmental Justice section; State Impact Center launches new website; and more.

-November 29, 2018 — Fourth National Climate Assessment: Key Takeaways
+November 29, 2018 — Key Takeaways from National Climate Assessment

 State Impact Center Executive Director David J. Hayes outlines key takeaways from the Fourth National Climate Assessment; SCOTUS issues opinion in dusky gopher frog case; and more.